lukedupin/django_posix_spawn/README.md

 This lib spawns a new process from a django session.
 Typically used to run manage.py commands.
 If you need communication back to django, I use memcached to excahnge data.

+posix_spawn() is ideal to use over fork() because it doesn't copy your database/network/file sockets to the new process.
+Running fork() inside django can cause major issues if you don't clean up correctly.

 ## Usage

 I assume your django app name is: **website**